-Schools are obligated by law to allow CPS and/or Law enforcement under Nebraska State Law (43-250) and Nebraska Administrative Code (390) to speak to your child without prior parental consent when there is an open case involving suspected abuse and or neglect.
+Schools are obligated to actively seek out any and all

+involving suspected abuse and or neglect.
 It is then the responsibility of CPS or Law enforcement to contact you and discuss the contact with your child.
 School staff are instructed not to notify parents by these officials.